Sampling two-dimensional isometric tensor network states

-More recently, isometric tensor network states (isoTNS) have been proposed as a two-dimensional tensor network ansatz that resembles PEPS while incorporating isometric constraints analogous to the canonical forms of MPS~\cite{Haghshenas2019, Hyatt2020, zaletel2020isometric}.
+Recently, isometric tensor network states (isoTNS) have been proposed as a two-dimensional tensor network ansatz that resembles PEPS while incorporating isometric constraints analogous to the canonical forms of MPS~\cite{Haghshenas2019, Hyatt2020, zaletel2020isometric}.
 These constraints make the computation of norms, marginal distributions, local observables, and the application of local gates efficient once the orthogonality center is positioned appropriately within the network.
 In contrast to MPS, however, where the orthogonality center can be shifted by a single SVD, relocating the orthogonality center in a 2D isoTNS is substantially more involved.
 Variational and greedy methods such as the Moses Move~\cite{zaletel2020isometric}, based on multiple SVDs and unitary disentangler optimization~\cite{Wei2025}, inevitably introduce approximation errors.
-Nevertheless, isoTNS algorithms have favorable computational scaling compared to general PEPS (e.g., $\chi^7$ versus $\chi^{10}$) and have enabled successful simulations of dynamics~\cite{Lin2022}, excited states~\cite{Dektor2025}, fermionic systems~\cite{dai2025fermionic, Wu2025}, thermal states~\cite{Kadow2023}, and string-net liquids~\cite{Soejima2020}.
+Nevertheless, isoTNS algorithms have attractive computational and algorithmic advantages compared to general PEPS.
+Their isometric structure reduces contractions on the orthogonality hypersurface to effectively one-dimensional problems and improves the conditioning of local updates, while standard PEPS expectation values rely on approximate boundary/environment contractions with a separate environment bond dimension in addition to the PEPS bond dimension.
+IsoTNS methods have been successfully applied to simulations of dynamics~\cite{Lin2022}, excited states~\cite{Dektor2025}, fermionic systems~\cite{dai2025fermionic, Wu2025}, thermal states~\cite{Kadow2023}, and string-net liquids~\cite{Soejima2020}.
 Variants such as diagonal isoTNS have also been proposed for non-square lattices~\cite{Sappler2025}.
-Despite these advances, efficient sampling algorithms for isoTNS remain unexplored.